Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Introduction and result

-\textbf{{ Acknowlegements.}} I would like to warmly thank my advisor Frol Zapolsky for his support throughout this project.
-His professionalism and patience were crutial in every step of this work.
-I would also like to thank Leonid Polterovich and Michael Entov for listening to a preliminary version of this work and their interest, and Alexander Givental for his generous help regarding the paper \cite{Giv1995}.
-I would also like to thank the participants of the workshop Floer homology and contact topology, held at the University of Haifa in September $2017$, for their questions and attention during my talk about this project.
-Finally, I would like to thank the organizers and participants of the seminar Symplectix at the Institut Henri Poincaré in Paris, for their invitation and interest during my talk in January $2019$, more particularly Vincent Humilière for his suggestion regarding the presentation of the main result of this paper, and Alexandru Oancea and Claude Viterbo for their questions during and after my talk.
+\textbf{{ Acknowledgements.}} I would like to warmly thank my advisor Frol Zapolsky for his support throughout this project.
+His professionalism and patience were crucial in every step of this work.
+I would also like to thank Leonid Polterovich and Michael Entov for listening to a preliminary version of this work and their interest, and Alexander Givental for his generous help regarding the paper \cite{Giv95}.
+I would like to thank the participants of the workshop Floer homology and contact topology, held at the University of Haifa in September $2017$, for their questions and attention during my talk about this project.
+Finally, I would like to thank the organizers and participants of the seminar Symplectix at the Institut Henri Poincaré in Paris, for their invitation and interest during my talk in January $2019$, more particularly Vincent Humilière, Alexandru Oancea, and Claude Viterbo.
 I was supported by grant number $1825/14$ from the Israel Science Foundation.